templecloud/website/README.md

 - No word capitalization after a semicolor.
 For example write, `Figure 1: this is an example` and not `Figure 1: This is an example`, unless of course the word is a noun.

 - Avoid double nested list (they don't look good on mobile).
+- The word Figure (if it refers to a figure) should be written `Figure` (with a capital F).
+- All texts in figures should end with a dot (this is actually checked by the MD to HTML app).
+- While the main author of Scratchapixel makes an abusive use of smileys, don't use smileys within the content of the lessons.

+### Style

+For style recommandation, check the Philosophy Behind Writing Content for Scratchapixel section below.

 ## General File Organization